Parcopa (carbidopa / levodopa) and Alcohol/Food Interactions

-There are 2 alcohol/food/lifestyle interactions with Parcopa (carbidopa / levodopa) which include:
+There is 1 alcohol/food/lifestyle interaction with Parcopa (carbidopa / levodopa):

 Moderate Food Interaction